Your linguistics degree sets you up for careers ranging from teaching and marketing to research and data science

 • philosophy.

-Various postgraduate courses are also available that allow you to enter particular careers such as speech and language therapy or teaching.
-There are also opportunities to take a qualification in teaching English to speakers of other languages (TESOL).
+Various postgraduate courses are available that can lead to specific careers, such as speech and language therapy or teaching.
+You could also pursue a qualification in teaching English to speakers of other languages (TESOL).

 Although it's not essential to do a postgraduate qualification for careers in areas such as marketing, PR, journalism, IT and social research, further vocational study may enhance your chances of employment, particularly when combined with relevant work experience.